Srilathika23/My-Desktop-Companion---Chrome-Extension/README.md

-# 🌟 Interactive Browser Wellness Companion
+# 🌟 My Desktop Companion — Chrome Edition

 An event-driven Chrome Extension (Manifest V3) that embeds an interactive wellness companion directly into your web-browsing workspace.
 Built to combat digital fatigue, this extension overlays a responsive companion on top of active web pages, using an asynchronous canvas engine to stream background-removed (chroma-key) video assets smoothly and without a visible bounding box.